chrivand/email_sec_health_check/README.md

 # Cisco Email Health Checker (EHC)

 This is sample code for our prototype of the EHC.
-Created by Hakan Nohre and Christopher van der Made
+Created by Hakan Nohre and Christopher van der Made.

+Current latest file: email_health_check_new.py (we will clean everything up a.s.a.p.)

 ## Solution components